-None of this is to say that there are not other legal professions you can do after leaving legal recruiter jobs.
+How can you tell if being a legal recruiter is right for you?
 One of the most common professions that our recruiters have pursued in the past is to work in law school career services offices and in the recruiting offices of law firms.
 In fact, if you enjoy the profession, helping people along the process and everything this involves, these related professions are often good choices as well.
 They typically contain no commission component at all.
 In the law school environment, you are helping people get jobs, speaking with employers, giving pep talks, counseling students and even helping alumni.
 As a legal recruiter inside of a law firm you are reviewing scores of resumes, scheduling interviews, dealing with calls and emails from recruiters, discussing candidates individually with partners and more.
 Being a legal recruiter inside of a law firm is equally rewarding and a good option.
 Several of our former legal recruiters are employed inside of major law schools and law firms throughout the United States.

 What does a legal recruiter do?
 The chances are very good that you may not understand completely what legal recruiting is.
 It is not just people sitting in rooms making cold calls (but it can be).
 Legal recruiting is a lot of things.
 If you are considering it you better understand exactly what it is and what you would be doing.

 What do you think legal recruiting involves and what would you like best about it?